Physics for Life Sciences II (PHYS*1070)

 - a detailed study guide (reading and problem lists, etc.)

-- answers to problems, and sometimes
+- **self-tests, plus answers to self-tests, and sometimes

 - extra problems.